Connecting Equipment Adds New Layers of Machine Safeguarding

 These added interlocks make an already great guarding option an even better one.

-Connecting Loading Dock Equipment
+Smarter, Safer Sequences for Loading Dock Equipment

 There are many essential and heavy pieces of equipment at the loading dock.
 Each piece of equipment serves a specific purpose – the door opens and closes, the vehicle restraint properly restrains the trailer, and the leveler provides a bridge from building to trailer.